Setup a JS server in a minute

 $ yarn init .

-# Or if you're really in a hurry:
+# Or if you're in a hurry:

 $ yarn init -y .